forestryio-templates/serverless-atomic-algolia/README.md

 This function needs the following to be configured:

-* A `.env` file with your Algolia Application ID and secret access key.
+* A `secrets.yml` file with your Algolia Application ID and secret access key.
 * An `indexes.js` file with a list of your indexes and their JSON endpoints.

-To create your `.env` file, run:
+To create your `secrets.yml` file, run:

 ```
-cp ./config/.env.stub ./config/.env
+cp ./config/secrets.yml.stub ./config/secrets.yml
 ```

-Then open up `config/.env` and provide the values for `ALGOLIA_APP_ID` and `ALGOLIA_ADMIN_KEY` from your Algolia account.
+Then open up `config/secrets.yml` and provide the values for `ALGOLIA_APP_ID` and `ALGOLIA_ADMIN_KEY` from your Algolia account.

 Next, open up `config/indexes.js` and update the example index with your actual Algolia index information.
 E.g,